apple patient

 For example, some techniques for tracking hydration involve testing fluid samples, such as urine or blood, from the user.
 Some techniques require analytical sensors that chemically react with the sample fluids.
 Many of these sensors are disposable and limited to one-time use.
 However, other techniques involve tracking fluid intake, fluid excretion (e.g. sweat, urine, etc.), and weight changes over a period of time.

-Apple's patent is even a little dismissive of what it describes as these "cumbersome and unreliable" techniques.
-The patent's original inventor, Alexander W. Williams, also points out that the lack of reliability is primarily due to the "variety of measurements that must be taken manually."
-His suggestion is that the Apple Watch instead takes regular, periodic measurements to calculate a user's hydration using a watch band.
+Apple's patent is even somewhat dismissive of what it describes as these "cumbersome and unreliable" techniques.
+The patent's original inventor, Alexander W. Williams, also points out that the lack of reliability is primarily due to the "multiplicity of measurements that must be taken manually."
+His suggestion is that the Apple Watch instead take regular, periodic measurements to calculate a user's hydration using a watch band.

 A watch band can be positioned to receive and measure one or more electrical properties of the sweat produced by the user wearing the watch.
 The measurements can be used to provide a user with useful feedback and health tracking information, allowing the user to better manage hydration and overall health.